lvgl/docs_old/en/overview/file-system.md

 ## Use drivers for images

-[Image](/object-types/img) objects can be open from files too (besides variables stored in the flash)
+[Image](/object-types/img) objects can be opened from files too (besides variables stored in the flash).

 To initialize the image, the following callbacks are required:
 - open